Left Behind (The Last of Us): Music

-A cover version of "Take On Me" was used in a trailer for the series, and Ellie (played by Ashley Johnson) performs the song in the video game The Last of Us Part II (2020).
-The inclusion of the Rockabye Baby! version of "Just Like Heaven" was a suggestion of co-editor Timothy A. Good, who had been wanting to use it for some time.
+Druckmann chose the song "All or None" by Pearl Jam as it represented Ellie's loneliness and uncomfortability, and the title reflected her general attitude in life.
+The inclusion of the Rockabye Baby!
+(2006) version of "Just Like Heaven" was a suggestion of co-editor Timothy A. Good, who had been wanting to use it for some time.
 Etta James's version of "I Got You Babe" was reused from the game; Druckmann felt the song's romantic lyrics hidden by joyous music mirrored the feelings of Ellie and Riley.
+"All or None" saw an increase of more than 5,000% in global Spotify streams within 24 hours of the episode airing, while "I Got You Babe" saw a 44% increase.